 480 Hay St, Perth WA 6000

-Prior experience includes financing Fortescue’s US$10 billion major iron ore project development to 155 million tonnes per annum, and successfully undertaking multi-billion dollar capital raising and refinancing transactions in domestic and international capital markets.
+Mr Wells joined Fortescue in 2010 and has held multiple senior executive roles in the Finance team, including funding, treasury, planning and analysis as well as Company Secretary.
+Prior experience includes financing Fortescue’s US$10bn major iron ore project development to 155 million tonnes per annum, and successfully undertaking multi-billion-dollar capital raising and refinancing transactions in domestic and international capital markets.